United States of America

 At Sea

 As I mentioned earlier, the USA is the shark capital of the world.
-You’ll find sharks on both coasts, although the best spot for seeing some in the wild is Hawaii, where you can actually go free diving with them!
+You’ll find sharks on both coasts, although the best spot for seeing some in the wild is Hawaii, where you can go free diving with them!

 If you head up to the San Juan Islands in Washington you’ll be able to see some Orcas.
-You can actually go whale watching all across the country, although the two top spots are in Hawaii and especially Alaska.
+You can go whale watching all across the country, although the two top spots are in Hawaii and especially Alaska.
 But even if you’re visiting New York or Los Angeles, whale-watching opportunities won’t be too far away.

 If you like diving, then Hawaii and Florida have some great coral reefs which are full of marine life.
 There’s a good chance you’ll also spot some dolphins and sea turtles, among all the colourful fish!
 Another wonderful animal in Florida is the Manatee.
 A gigantic, friendly sea cow!
-The best place to see them is up at Crystal River, and you can actually swim with them!
+The best place to see them is at Crystal River, and you can swim with them!
 A much more inviting experience than swimming with the sharks, right?

 Things To Know